 Rather than surface mounting a shaving or medicine cabinet, consider recessing the cabinet it so that it sits flush with the wall.
 In fact, recess as much as possible in a small bathroom as it maximises the floor space of the room.
 It needs to be planned into the reno right from the beginning, but recessing the toilet cisterns and creating recessed shelving in the shower are both awesome ways to open up a floor space, give a room the illusion of space, and just as importantly create functional spaces that work.

 Hack #4 - Thin Profile Bench Tops

 Thinner profile bench tops are popping up all over kitchens and bathrooms.
 They not only look sleek but allow for that little extra bit of cupboard space below.

 Image Credit: Zuster

-In a small bathroom it’s important to have a place for everything.
-Choosing bathroom fittings and accessories the correct size such as hooks, rods and rails can provide the extra bit of storage needed for hand towels, towels, robes etc. but don’t take up a lot of space.
-Ladders are also a great option for hanging towels.
+In a small bathroom, it’s important to have a place for everything.
+Choosing bathroom fittings and accessories such as hooks, rods and rails can provide the extra bit of storage needed for hand towels, towels, robes etc. Just make sure you choose items that are the right size & scale so that they don't look visually out of place & won’t take up a lot of space.
+We are loving ladders and they are a great option for hanging towels and clothes.

-Walk-in-showers will take preference over a bathtub.
-People who just can’t live without a bathtub and do a have a little extra space, will be opting for a back to wall bath over a freestanding.
+In small bathrooms both Russell & Frank agree that a Walk-in-shower should take preference over a bathtub.
+People who just can’t live without a bathtub and do a have a little extra space, should look at a back to wall bath instead of a freestanding bath.

 We hope you found this article helpful.
-If you are ready to start building your wish list of products, then be sure to check out our Bathroom products ranges.
+If you are ready to start building your wish list of products, then be sure to check out our Bathroom range.